sylikc/jpegview/current/readme.txt

 Bugs fixed:
 - Frame remains visible when starting in full screen mode and using classic windows style
-- Fit to screen is kept with 'Keep parameters' when zoom is required in full screen mode New features:
+- Fit to screen is kept with 'Keep parameters' when zoom is required in full screen mode
+- Removing image from read-ahead cache when it was destructively processed so that it gets reloaded next time it is accessed New features:
 - Printing: Fill with crop mode and ability to move the image with the mouse within the printeable area
 - New INI file settings: